Main Library Hours

 The Teens’ Top Ten is a “teen choice” list, where teens nominate and choose their favorite books of the previous year!
 Nominators are members of teen book groups in fifteen school and public libraries around the country.
 Nominations are posted on the Thursday of National Library Week, and teens across the country vote on their favorite titles each year.

-The Michael L. Printz Award, 2025
+The Michael L. Printz Award, 2026

 The Michael L. Printz Award is an award for a book that exemplifies literary excellence in young adult literature.
 It is named for a Topeka, Kansas school librarian who was a long-time active member of the Young Adult Library Services Association.
-The award is sponsored by Booklist, a publication of the American Library Association
+The award is sponsored by Booklist, a publication of the American Library Association.

-2025 Winner
+2026 Winner

-2025 Honor Books
+2026 Honor Books

 At both the Main Library and Village branches, there are cabinets with hygiene products for teens who are in need!